BEST CARDS IN 1987 TOPPS BASEBALL

 While stars on winning teams receive the most acclaim, some players’ cards stand out due to unusual circumstances.
 One is Chicago Cubs first baseman Leon Durham.
 His 1987 Topps issue shows him in the field but is notorious for featuring the wrong team logo.
 Instead of the Cubs’ “C”, it shows the St. Louis Cardinals logo in error.
 While a mishap, the logo error makes Durham’s card one of the most intriguing anomalies in the set that collectors love to find.

-Read also: TOPPS BASEBALL CARDS 1999
+Read also: 1954 TOPPS SPORTS ILLUSTRATED BASEBALL CARDS

 The 1987 Topps set didn’t yield any rookie cards that reached icon status.
 It perfectly captured the performances of superstar pitchers like Clemens, Ryan, and Gooden who were dominating the league.
 Position player standouts like Boggs, Bell, and even the erroneously logo’d Durham card add to the set’s appeal and memory-making moments in baseball history.
 For these reasons, the cards of the game’s biggest stars from 1987 continue to entice collectors and rank among the most iconic and valuable in the entire set.